ansible/awx/docs/docsite/rst/administration/troubleshooting.rst

 The controller server errors are logged in ``/var/log/tower``.
 Supervisors logs can be found in ``/var/log/supervisor/``.
 Nginx web server errors are logged in the httpd error log.
 Configure other controller logging needs in ``/etc/tower/conf.d/``.

-Explore client-side issues using the JavaScript console built into most browsers and report any errors to Ansible via the Red Hat Customer portal at https://access.redhat.com/.

 .. _admin_troubleshooting_sosreport: